Juicing vs Smoothies: What’s Really the Best Option

 - It removes the process of chewing.
 Digestion starts in the mouth and chewing releases saliva which carries digestive enzymes needed to properly breakdown and absorb foods.

 - Store bought juices are pasteurized.
-While pasteurization kills pathogens that could be harmful, it can also reduce the nutrient profile of the juice.
+While pasteurization kills bugs that could be harmful, it also reduces the nutrient profile of the juice.

 - At home juices can lose nutrients if left too long.
-The longer nutrients are exposed to air, the more become oxidized and are less available.
-So if you’re going to drink a juice, do it soon after you make it.
+The longer nutrients are exposed to air, the faster they lose their punch.
+So, if you’re going to drink a juice, do it soon after you make it.

 - They lack proteins and fats unless you add them to the juice after the fact.